 - make the right business decisions.

-Now when you know about the importance, let’s proceed to the types.
+Now when you know about the importance of competitive intelligence, let’s proceed to its types.

 The main objectives of competitive intelligence are to allow a company to understand its market, make confident strategic decisions, and increase ROI.
 For these purposes, businesses use different types of CI.

 Competitive intelligence activities can be divided into two main types: